-IARC appreciates the interest of all parties in seeing that the Monographs are the outcome of a rigorous scientific assessment free from conflict of interest.
-These Guidelines are meant to convey a common understanding of the conduct expected from Observers at IARC Monographs meetings.
+IARC appreciates the interest of all parties in seeing that the Handbooks are the outcome of a rigorous scientific assessment free from conflict of interest.
+These Guidelines are meant to convey a common understanding of the conduct expected from Observers at IARC Handbooks meetings.

-In the spirit of transparency, Observers with relevant scientific credentials are welcome to attends IARC Monographs meetings.
+In the spirit of transparency, Observers with relevant scientific credentials are welcome to attend IARC Handbooks meetings.
 Observers can play a valuable role in ensuring that all published information and scientific perspectives are considered.
 Like all other meeting participants, Observers complete the WHO Declaration of Interests, which covers financial interests, employment and consulting, and individual and institutional research support related to the subject of the meeting.
-Pertinent interests will be disclosed to the meeting participants and in the published volume of IARC Monographs.
+Pertinent interests will be disclosed to the meeting participants and in the published volume of the IARC Handbooks.

 Implicit in the term "Observer" is the responsibility to observe the meeting and not to attempt to influence its outcome.
 This includes — before, during and after the meeting —

 - Not to contact participants before or after the meeting or to lobby them at any time.